 We have three separate bathhouses.
 Egypt serves Cabin Row, and Khru serves the Dining Hall and Shawnee.
 Alps serves the remaining units on the advanced hill.

-Campers have access to our 9ft deep crystal clear outdoor pool to swim, float, or lay back with a good book.
+Campers have access to our 9ft deep crystal clear outdoor swimming pool to swim, float, or lay back with a good book.